Digine-Labs/rosettanet/docs/Infura_JSON_RPC_methods.md

 ## eth_accounts

-Returns a list of addresses owned by client.
+Returns a list of addresses owned by client

 **Parameters :** None